valentinvogt/npde-summary/src/chapters/11.typ

   $ "Upwind flux:" quad &bold(F)_"uw" (bv, bw) = bold(A)^+ bv + bold(A)^- bw \
   "Lax-Friedrichs: " quad &bold(F)_"LF" (bv, bw) = 1 / 2 bold(A) (bv + bw) - 1 / 2 abs(bold(A)) (bw - bv) $ where $ abs(bold(A)) = bold(A)^+ - bold(A)^- $
 ]
+Intuition for the upwind flux: Information from the left ($bv$) is carried by the eigenvectors with positive eigenvalues, which propagate to the right.
 ==== Fluxes for non-linear systems
 We want to reuse the fluxes we just found for the linear case.
 To do this, we approximate the nonlinear equation @eq:non-linear-system-cons-laws:
 $ &frac(partial bu, partial t) + &&frac(partial bold(F) (bu), partial x) (x, t) &= 0 \